SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

   <img src="../figures/docker_structure.png" width="800" title="hover text">
 </p>

-* A **docker file** is a basic text document that contains all the commands a user could call on the commandline to run an application.
+* A **docker file** is a basic text document that contains all the commands a user could call on the command line to run an application.
 This includes installing dependencies, pulling data from online storage, setting up code and what commands that you want to run (e.g. `python train.py`)

 * Running, or more correctly *building* a docker file will create a **docker image**.
-An image is a lightweight, standalone/containerized, executable package of software that includes everything (appBülowsvej 17lication code, libraries, tools, dependencies etc.) necessary to make an application run.
+An image is a lightweight, standalone/containerized, executable package of software that includes everything (application code, libraries, tools, dependencies etc.) necessary to make an application run.

 * Actually *running* an image will create a **docker container**.
 This means that the same image can be launched multiple times, creating multiple containers.